teemunasanen/movie-characters-api/README.md

 ## Security

-Security layer added to app...
+Security layer added to app.

-Keycloak access management is handling logging and registering of users
+- Keycloak access management is handling logging and registering of users

 ## Install